Croluy/CryptoWallet-android/README.md

 ## About

-This CryptoWallet is a fork of the Cosmostation non-custodial wallet for Android, which supports the [Cosmos Network](https://https://cosmos.network/).
+This CryptoWallet is a fork of the Cosmostation non-custodial wallet for Android (v1.6.0), which supports the [Cosmos Network](https://https://cosmos.network/).

 ## Downloads